eldavenport/SIO-PythonEarthScience/README.md

 # Software Workshop

-Welcome to the Software Workshop documentation repository!
+Welcome to the SIO Python for Earth Science Workshop repository!

-This repository contains the source files for building and hosting documentation for a hands-on software skills workshop.
+This repository contains the source files for building and hosting documentation for a workshop that was run from August 19-21, 2025.

 ## 📚 Contents